znicholasbrown/ai_66/Manual/CPSB.md

 Load commands can be nested (a script that loads another script) up to 10 levels deep.

-Loading multiple script files from a top-level script file makes computer players&#39; knowledge modular.
+Loading multiple script files from a top-level script file makes computer players' knowledge modular.
 This approach has a benefit only if the script files loaded do not have overlapping areas of expertise.

 # Load Random Command